Common Causes of House Foundation Problems

 Improper Soil Compaction

 All soils behave differently when water enters.
-That is why West Michigan and East Missouri have codes for construction companies to compress the soil before pouring home foundations.
+That is why West Michigan, East Michigan, North East Ohio, and East Missouri have codes for construction companies to compress the soil before pouring home foundations.
 These compaction specifications vary from lot to lot depending on the type of soil and how deep it is before reaching bedrock.
 These codes are important for a solid foundation, but just because a home’s ground soil meets code, does not mean it is impervious to the elements.

 Likewise, sometimes compaction jobs fall through the cracks, and soils are improperly packed at the time of construction.
 If a builder did not properly prepare the site before the foundation was poured, soils are much more likely to shift and settle.